Alt Legal Connect Session Summary: IP Matters: Practical ways that IP lawyers can advance social justice

 Historical Context of Race and Copyright – Trademarks

-Christian explained that in terms of trademarks, the concern is less about stealing of ideas, but we see the way trademarks entrenched and retrenched racial stereotypes and how under trademark law, racist imagery was protected as valuable company IP.
+Christian explained that in terms of trademarks, the concern is less about stealing of ideas, but we see the way trademarks entrenched racial stereotypes and how under trademark law, racist imagery was protected as valuable company IP.
 Christian noted that Blacks, as well as other communities have been subject to racial discrimination through trademarks including American Indians, Asian Americans, and Latinx.
 Christian pointed out several brands that have perpetuated and entrenched racial stereotypes including Aunt Jemima, Uncle Ben, and Cream of Wheat.

 Current State of Affairs